 Customer interaction plays a big role in a company’s success.
 If a customer has a bad experience with an employee, there’s a strong possibility that the customer doesn’t come back.
 It’s important to make sure company values translate into positive customer interactions at all times.

-We’ve compiled a list of tips to help build a successful customer service strategy at your business.
+We’ve compiled a list of tips to help build successful customer interactions with your company.

 Make the first impression a good one